DmitrySoshnikov/regexp-tree/README.md

 ### RegExp extensions

-Besides future proposals, like [named capturing group](#named-capturing-group), and other which are being currently standardized, _regexp-tree_ also supports _non-standard_ features.
+Some of the _non-standard_ feature are also supported by _regexp-tree_.

 > NOTE: _"non-standard"_ means specifically ECMAScript standard, since in other regexp egnines, e.g. PCRE, Python, etc. these features are standard.

-One of such featurs is `x` flag, which enables _extended_ mode of regular expressions.
+One of such features is the `x` flag, which enables _extended_ mode of regular expressions.
 In this mode most of whitespaces are ignored, and expressions can use #-comments.

 Example: